th3morg/gatling-contract-test-builder/README.md

   }
 ```

-You'll need to import the JSON Smart jar into your gralde build file or maven pom.
+You'll need to import the JSON Smart jar into your gradle build file or maven pom.

 `compile 'net.minidev:json-smart:2.0'`